 - Meet with their department adviser or coordinator of teacher education to review progress toward elementary licensure.

-Students teachers at the middle and secondary level complete their teaching practicum in one semester.
-They teach daily, usually from 7:30 a.m. to 3 p.m., following the schedule of the school where they are placed.
-They are encouraged to stay after school, on occasion, to meet with their cooperating teacher, work with their students, and attend school meetings and professional development training sessions.
+During the practicum semester you will teach daily, usually from 7:30 a.m. to 3 p.m., following the schedule of the school where you are placed.
+You are encouraged to stay after school, on occasion, to meet with your cooperating teacher, work with their students, and attend school meetings and professional development training sessions.

 Due to the demands of student teaching, students are encouraged to take only three courses during their student teaching semester: